omnarayansharma777/Communication-Analysis-Tool-for-Human-AI-Interaction-Driving-Simulator-Experiments/README.md

 | 5-10 sec  | I don't agree with this... | Negative |
 | 10-15 sec | Let's find a solution. | Neutral |

-A **cumulative sentiment trend graph** will be generated, showing sentiment distribution over time.

 ---

 ## **🛠️ How It Works**